-Products shipped to destinations outside of the United States accounted for 57.6%, 66.2%, 69.2% and 68.8% of our net revenues in the three months ended June 30, 2015 and in fiscal 2015, 2014 and 2013, respectively.
-Moreover, a substantial portion of our products is manufactured and tested in Taiwan.
+Products shipped to destinations outside of the United States accounted for 56.0%, 59.1%, 60.3% and 66.2% of our net revenues in the three months ended June 30, 2017 and in fiscal 2017, 2016 and 2015, respectively.
+Moreover, a substantial portion of our products is manufactured and tested in Taiwan, and we are now conducting business operations in Israel as a result of our acquisition of MikaMonu.
 We intend to continue expanding our international business in the future.
 Conducting business outside of the United States subjects us to additional risks and challenges, including:

-- · heightened price sensitivity from customers in emerging markets; - compliance with a wide variety of foreign laws and regulations and unexpected changes in these laws and regulations; - ·legal uncertainties regarding taxes, tariffs, quotas, export controls, competition, export licenses and other trade barriers; - •potential political and economic instability in, or foreign conflicts that involve or affect, the countries in which we, our customers and our suppliers are located; - ·difficulties in collecting accounts receivable and longer accounts receivable payment cycles; - difficulties and costs of staffing and managing personnel, distributors and representatives across different geographic areas and cultures, including assuring compliance with the U. S. Foreign Corrupt Practices Act and other U. S. and foreign anti-corruption laws; - · limited protection for intellectual property rights in some countries; and - · fluctuations in freight rates and transportation disruptions.
+- · heightened price sensitivity from customers in emerging markets; - compliance with a wide variety of foreign laws and regulations and unexpected changes in these laws and regulations; - legal uncertainties regarding taxes, tariffs, quotas, export controls, competition, export licenses and other trade barriers: - potential political and economic instability in, or foreign conflicts that involve or affect, the countries in which we, our customers and our suppliers are located; - · difficulties in collecting accounts receivable and longer accounts receivable payment cycles; - · difficulties and costs of staffing and managing personnel, distributors and representatives across different geographic areas and cultures, including assuring compliance with the U. S. Foreign Corrupt Practices Act and other U. S. and foreign anti-corruption laws; - · limited protection for intellectual property rights in some countries; and - · fluctuations in freight rates and transportation disruptions.